 The blog was a trigger for me to break the schedule.
 But if you’re already preparing, let it be with a twist!

-So I decided on a soup disguise for the famous baba ganoush: I sauteed onions, leeks, and garlic with some sage, added eggplant and diced potatoes and mixed well.
+So I decided on a soup disguise for the famous baba ganoush: I roasted eggplants on the open fire, sauteed onions, leeks, and garlic with some sage, added the eggplant and diced potatoes and mixed well.

 I replaced the traditional seasoning of thyme or basil with a pinch of bolder spices like mace, nutmeg, and cinnamon.
 Next, I added water, brought it to a boil, and cooked it for about half an hour.

 I poured it into bowls, drizzled tahini, sprinkled fresh chopped sage, and served it with croutons.
 Finally, I took a tablespoon – and my eyes lit up.
 The dominance of the smoked eggplants and the implied taste of the spices created a delicacy that was hard to resist.

 Enjoy, and let me know how it turned out🍆😋❣️

 - 1 Kg Eggplants about two medium units

 - 2 small potatoes, peeled and cut into 1.5 cm (0.6-Inches) cubes

 - 1 onion, chopped

 - 3 cloves garlic, minced